rcsoccersim/manual/source/soccerserver.rst

 ==================================================
 Heterogeneous Players
 ==================================================
-Heterogeneous Players are players whose values ​​of some parameters are different from those of a normal player.
+Heterogeneous Players are players whose values <200b><200b>of some parameters are different from those of a normal player.
 In the case of heterogeneous players, Soccer Server will randomly create a player type on startup.
 Player types have different capabilities based on the trade-offs defined in the player.conf file.
 Soccer Server generates player types random player types at startup.